Updates to Figma's pricing, seats, and billing experience

 Our free Starter plan will continue to be available.
 Prices reflected above are in USD.
 If you pay for Figma today using a different currency, you can view the updated pricing in that currency in the FAQ section below.

-New pricing will go into effect at your first subscription renewal on or after March 11, 2025, unless otherwise stated in your Admin settings.
+New pricing goes into effect at your first subscription renewal on or after March 11, 2025, unless otherwise stated in your Admin settings.

 For example, if you are on an annual subscription that renews on October 15, 2025, the new pricing will go into effect on that date.